 The Coachmen Freelander is another extremely popular RV for families, and you’ll soon see why.
 With over 10 possible floor plans between the Freelander and the Freelander Premier, the Coachmen Freelander Class C offers you all the “good stuff” novice RVers quickly appreciate and experienced RVers demand.

 Besides a fairly straightforward warranty, Coachmen also offers special club access to any and all Coachmen RV owners.
-The Coachmen Owner’s Association provides a broad breadth of value propositions for their owners including planned trips, tours and rallies at bulk rate discounts, free trip routing, free campground directory, free monthly email newsletters, mail forwarding, a dedicated website, and local and State club activities and Caravan Chapter membership opportunities.
+The Coachmen Owner’s Association provides a broad breadth of value propositions for their owners including planned trips, tours, and rallies at bulk rate discounts, free trip routing, free campground directory, free monthly email newsletters, mail forwarding, a dedicated website, and local and State club activities and Caravan Chapter membership opportunities.

 Best Diesel Option: Dynamax Isata 5

-While there are only four floor plans for this particular Dynamax rig, they are luxurious and well-appointed.
-Some of the many interior features include a front cab-over bunk area with a mattress and privacy curtain, premium vinyl flooring throughout, deluxe carpet with pad in the living area, slide rooms, a soft-touch padded vinyl ceiling, LED recessed ceiling lights, and residential style dinette seats with lift up storage compartments.
+Some of the many interior features include a front cab-over bunk area with a mattress and privacy curtain, premium vinyl flooring throughout, deluxe carpet with a pad in the living area, slide rooms, soft-touch padded vinyl ceiling, LED recessed ceiling lights, and residential-style dinette seats with lift up storage compartments.
+With so much to offer, this rig could even be a good option for off-grid traveling with all the family.

 While the price tag on this rig is definitely something to consider, there’s no doubt in my mind that you will notice the amenities and upgraded interior, especially compared to other Class Cs on this list.
 It’s definitely worth checking out!

-Best for Boondocking: Entegra Esteem
+Best For Boondocking: Entegra Esteem

 Most Luxurious: Newmar Super Star

-Not only are the standard features fantastic, but the optional add on features are too.
+Not only are the standard features fantastic, but the optional add-on features are too.
 There are far too many to list; this Super Star really is a star!
 And it’s built on a durable chassis with a fiberglass roof, as well as a powerful diesel engine to boot.
 While the price point is high, this is a rig you won’t want to leave.

-While there are perks to every individual chassis and floor plan option, all of these Class C’s come with a 12 month warranty as well as a chassis warranty from Forest River.
+Forester Class C motorhomes offer comfortable floor plans with spacious interior living, well-appointed décors, and several slide-out floor plan options.
+Plus, all Foresters are Certified Green by TRA Certification.
+While there are perks to every individual chassis and floor plan option, all of these Class C’s come with a 12-month warranty as well as a chassis warranty from Forest River.
 Solar is an option on all of these models, as well as digital antennas.

-Some can even come with a generator, both for gas or diesel, which may appeal to those of you hoping to camp off the grid.
+Some can even come with a generator, both for gas or diesel, which is appealing to me as I like to head away from campgrounds when I can and park in the wilderness instead.
 While it may take time to sort through all of these models and floor plans, I think it’s brilliant of Forest River to offer so many options.
-They pay attention to every detail, from black out roller shades to power patio awnings with LED strips.
-Now all that’s left to do is narrow down all these great choices, but no matter what, you’ll have plenty of space for fido!
+They pay attention to every detail, from black-out roller shades to power patio awnings with LED strips.

 Conclusion

 While finding the best Class C RV for the entire family may seem like a daunting task at first, it’s more than possible with this helpful list of rigs.
-Soon, you and your family can be hitting the road and enjoying the great outdoors all together!
+Soon, you and your family of five can be hitting the road and enjoying the great outdoors all together!